Burford, Burford & surrounding area

 Bedroom Two ''Flowers'' bedroom is a lovely room with original beams and stone mullioned windows.
 There is a double bed (4ft 6in) and a large wardrobe with shelving and hanging space.

 The private Study area is unique with original elm floorboards.
 There is a wardrobe with shelving and table and chairs.

 Master suite or ''Birds'' suite is a very attractive room, in the apex of the cottage and with all the original beams on display, and views across Burford.
 There's a King Size double (5ft) with chest of drawers and an Ensuite Shower Room with walk-in shower (overhead and handheld), WC and washbasin.

 From the back and down a little path, there is a garden area with table, 4 chairs and small summer house (with additional table and 2 chairs) Please note this garden has a pathway used by neighbours too.
-It's beautifully designed and very sweet and ideal for a drink outside (or even a BBQ).
+It's beautifully designed and very sweet and ideal for a drink outside or a BBQ.

 Sorry No Pets.
 Children aged 8 and over only please.
 Heating & Elec included.
 Starter pack of logs included.
 Wifi available and included.

 * Please note that use of the 3rd bedroom is charged at £75.00 p.p.

 There is a fully refundable security deposit of £200.00 at this cottage.

 Burford is possibly one of, if not THE most famous of the Cotswolds' locations.
 With its medieval bridge, old stone houses and attractive Tudor and Georgian frontages, Burford is justifiably one of the most picturesque towns in England.
 Often referred to as the 'Gateway to the Cotswolds', the town was originally a fortified Anglo-Saxon ford which later grew to be an important regional crossroads and wealthy wool town.